WestGrid/visualizeThis/menu/faq.md

 Anyone interested in this competition must
 [register their interest here](https://www.eventbrite.ca/e/3rd-annual-visualize-this-challenge-registration-48899166724).
-If you have any questions, please contact viz-challenge@westgrid.ca.
+If you have any questions, please contact us [via email](mailto:viz-challenge@westgrid.ca).

 > Can we work in a team?